tensorchiefs/bfvi_paper/README.md

 The figures (Fig 3a, 3b)  are created with  `R/eval_cauchy_ablation.R`

 # Models with multiple parameters
-The BF-VI results for the experiments with multi-dimensional posteriors have been created using `multidimensional_script.R` (the Melanoma experiments are an esception and are discussed below).
-In this script for the various models/data (like 8SCHOOLS_CP, DIAMONDS) the likelihood and the prior is defined.
-This script can be run with the follwing command line parameters:
+The BF-VI results for the experiments with multi-dimensional posteriors have been created using `multidimensional_script.R`, which defines the likelihood and the prior for the different mulit-dimensional models/data (like 8SCHOOLS_CP, DIAMONDS etc - note that the Melanoma experiments are an esception and are discussed below separately).
+This script `multidimensional_script.R` can be run with the follwing command line parameters:

 * data: the model to be used like (`8SCHOOLS_CP` or `DIAMONDS`)
 * method: the Bernstein Flow method that transforms from the simple predefined distribution to the variational posterior.
 We use `F1F2` in all experiments:  N(0,1) -> sigmoid -> Bernstein polynomial -> variational posterior distribution q.